A theoretical model for quantifying the imprinting sensitivity of direct-drive inertial confinement fusion implosions: Equivalent perturbation model

-To clarify the distinctions between different seeding processes, we neglect the RM instability, i.e., oscillations arising from both dynamic overpressure and the convection of shock‑induced vorticity, as well as growth resulting from the perturbed field \cite{goncharov2006early}.
-This simplification is justified because the evolution of the RM instability is alike for equivalent target perturbations and laser imprinting.

-Figs. \ref{FIG. 1}(a, b) illuminate the seeding of laser nonuniformity ($\delta_\text{las}$) and target surface perturbation ($\delta_\text{tar}$).
-As shown in Fig. \ref{FIG. 1}(b), the higher laser energy deposition increases the mass ablation rate, which in turn causes a local depression of the target.
-Consequently, when laser nonuniformity $\delta_\text{las}$ is in phase with target surface perturbation $\delta_\text{tar}$, laser imprinting ($\delta h_\text{las}$) becomes antiphase (i.e., a phase difference of $\pi$) with inherent target perturbations ($\delta h_\text{tar}$).

-For laser nonuniformity (\(\delta_{\text{las}}\)), the short conduction zone \( D_\text{ac}\) cannot smooth the laser deposition variations in Fig. \ref{FIG. 1}(a).
-This modulates ablative pressure, producing fluctuations in ablative velocity that deform the ablation front in Fig. \ref{FIG. 1}(b).
-Thus, laser imprinting depends not only on $\delta_{\text{las}}$, but also on the ablative history.
-In contrast, for target perturbations (\(\delta_{\text{tar}}\)), the ablative pressure remains nearly uniform on the perturbed ablation front.
-This is because the energy deposition is initially uniform in Fig. \ref{FIG. 1}(a), and later perturbed energy deposition caused by ray deflection is smoothed by the extended conduction zone in Fig. \ref{FIG. 1}(b).
-Thus, the deformation of the ablation front can be traced directly to \(\delta_{\text{tar}}\).
+To clarify the different seeding processes before $t_\text{load}$, Figs. \ref{FIG. 1}(a, b) illuminate the seeding of $\delta I_L$ and $\delta h_\text{tar}(0)$, both of which are in phase (i.e., a phase difference of 0).
+For \(\delta I_L\), the short conduction zone \( D_\text{ac}\) cannot smooth the laser deposition variations in the left of Fig. \ref{FIG. 1}(a).
+This modulates ablative pressure, producing fluctuations in ablative velocity that deform the ablation front in the left of Fig. \ref{FIG. 1}(b).
+Thus, laser imprinting depends not only on $\delta I_L$, but also on the ablative history.
+In contrast, for \(\delta h_{\text{tar}}(0)\), the ablative pressure remains nearly uniform on the perturbed ablation front.
+This is because the energy deposition is initially uniform in the right of Fig. \ref{FIG. 1}(a), and later perturbed energy deposition caused by ray deflection is smoothed by the extended conduction zone in the right of Fig. \ref{FIG. 1}(b).
+Thus, the deformation of the ablation front can be traced directly to \(\delta h_{\text{tar}}(0)\).
+Note that in the left of Fig. \ref{FIG. 1}(b), the higher laser energy deposition increases the mass ablation rate, which in turn causes a local depression of the target.
+Therefore, when $\delta I_L$ is in phase with $\delta h_\text{tar}(0)$, the laser imprinted perturbation (the left of Fig. \ref{FIG. 1}(b)) becomes antiphase (i.e., a phase difference of $\pi$) with $\delta h_\text{tar}(0)$ (the right of Fig. \ref{FIG. 1}(b)).